 A few steps from the Porto Cathedral and the Clerigos Tower, the Sao Bento Railway Station ( Estação São Bento in Portuguese) is one of the city’s most iconic monuments.
 Follow the guide!

-Brief history of the São Bento railway station in Porto
+Brief history of the São Bento Railway Station

 The origins of the Sao Bento Station